aviflax/vax.help/pr/copy.md

 So we’ve launched [ny.vax.help](https://ny.vax/help) to make it easier and fairer for New Yorkers to get vaccination appointments.
 Sign up at [ny.vax.help](https://ny.vax/help) and the website will send you an email as soon as your selected providers have availability.

+And if you think this might help other New Yorkers, please spread the word!

 ## Launch Tweet